What happens when I contact The Harbour?

 Are all your employees experienced and qualified?

 The Harbour’s counsellors and psychotherapists are all professionally trained and particularly experienced in working with issues of death, loss and bereavement.
 All of them adhere to The British Association for Counselling and Psychotherapy (BACP) Code of Ethics and Practice.
-The Harbour also offers supervised placements for counsellors and psychotherapists in advanced training.
+The Harbour also offers supervised placements for a limited number of counsellors and psychotherapists in advanced training.

 Is the service confidential?